ethereum/consensus-specs/specs/_features/eip7732/fork-choice.md

 ## Introduction

-This is the modification of the fork choice accompanying the ePBS upgrade.
+This is the modification of the fork choice accompanying the EIP-7732 upgrade.

 ## Constants